-Dan, born with both Saturn and Pluto in Libra, suggests that Eugene was working positively with the energy before he was born; he didn’t hand over the energy in a worse condition.
-Saturn tends to struggle in Leo (Saturn in detriment in Leo) and thrive in Libra (Saturn exalted in Libra), offering esteem, recognition and being held in high regard (6).
-While the status of exaltation in Dan’s chart doesn’t cancel out the inherent frustrations, it does offer more opportunities and resources to use the energy constructively, or at least make something beautiful out of it (Saturn in Libra ruled by Venus).
+Dan being born with both Saturn and Pluto in Libra suggests that Eugene was working positively with the energy before he was born; he didn’t hand over the energy in a worse condition.
+Saturn tends to struggle in Leo (Saturn in detriment) and thrive in Libra (Saturn exalted), offering esteem, recognition and being held in high regard (George, p189).
+While the status of exaltation in Dan’s chart doesn’t cancel out the inherent frustrations, it does offer more opportunities and resources to use the energy constructively, or at least make something beautiful out of it (Saturn in Libra in the domicile of Venus).

 A young Dan with dad, Eugene Levy

 The Saturn–Pluto in Libra cycle that defined the early 80’s played out on the world stage via technology, entertainment and severe austerity.